 Feature comparison: Sony RX100 IV vs Nikon D3300

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the D3300 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX100 IV offers a wider field of view (100%) than the one in the D3300 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D3300 has a higher magnification (0.57x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Sony RX100 IV and Nikon D3300 in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Sony RX100 IV vs Nikon D3300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-RX100 IV and Nikon D3300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Nikon D3300«||Y||mono||mono||Y||-||mini||2.0||-||-||-||Nikon D3300|

 |Canon G7 X« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|